 The Dutch in the East Indies

-The Moluccas were the vaunted Spice Islands, originally the only source in the world for nutmeg, mace, and cloves.
+The vaunted Spice Islands, now known as the Moluccas were originally the only source in the world for nutmeg, mace, and cloves.
 The Portuguese were the first Europeans to gain power in the region, trading for spices in the Moluccas and controlling the spice market in Europe.

 In the mid-eighteenth century, Vitus Bering, a Danish explorer in Russian employ, and later James Cook would both check the area and find nothing.
 La Perouse also sought the huge islands, but found only the Kurils, putting to rest the myth of the continent-sized dream lands.